Culture of Botswana: Alexander McCall Smith

 Botswana forms the setting for The No. 1 Ladies' Detective Agency, a series of popular mystery novels by Alexander McCall Smith (born 1948).
 Their protagonist, Precious Ramotswe, lives in Gaborone.
-The first novel in the series, The No. 1 Ladies' Detective Agency, appeared in 1998 in the UK (and 2001 in the US).
-The light-hearted books are appreciated for their human interest and local color.
+The first novel in the series, The No. 1 Ladies' Detective Agency, was published in the UK in 1998 (and 2001 in the US).
+The light-hearted books are praised for their human interest and local colour.
 A BBC Television series adaption of the same name was filmed, with a pilot appearing on 23 March 2008 in the United Kingdom, and the full series starting on 15 March 2009.

 Norman Rush

 Norman Rush, who served as a Peace Corps director in Botswana from 1978 to 1983, uses the country as the setting for all of his published books, which generally focus on the expatriate community.

 Unity Dow

 Unity Dow (born 1959) is a judge, human rights activist, and writer from Botswana.
 She comes from a rural background that tended towards traditional African values.
 Her mother could not read English, and in most cases decision-making was done by men.
 She went on to become a lawyer with much of her education being done in the West.
 Her Western education caused a mixture of respect and suspicion.

 As a lawyer, she earned acclaim most for her stance on women's rights.
 She was the plaintiff in a case that allowed the children of women by foreign nationals to be considered Batswana.
 The tradition and law before this stated that nationality only descended from the father.
 She later became Botswana's first female High Court judge.

 As a novelist, she has had three books published.
 The subject matter of these books is often issues concerning the struggle between Western and traditional values.
 They also involve Dow's interest in gender issues and her nation's poverty.